Young Professional Making a Point

 This week, I checked in with a past client to see how he was doing.
 He replied that he had started a new job and thought it was going well.
 The pay was good, and he was learning a lot in his new role.
 He did mention one concern: He thought his boss didn’t like him.

 Ugh.
 I’ve been there before.
 Honestly, who hasn’t?
-If you get your first job as a teenager and retire at 65, you will work 50 years, give or take.
-Odds are, this will happen to you.
+If you land your first job as a teenager and retire at 65, you’ll work about 50 years, give or take.
+The odds are that this will happen to you.

 So, what can you do if your boss doesn’t like you?